assignment-exec/image-builder/README.md

 # Image Builder
 Image builder is an application to build docker image for running assignments.
 The image is built using user specific configurations.

-## Configurations
+## Configuration
-- The configurations required for assignment environment is provided in yaml format.
+- The configuration required for assignment environment is provided in yaml format.
-- A docker image for [code-runner](https://github.com/assignment-exec/code-runner) application is used as base image for any assignment environment.
+- A docker image for [code-runner](https://github.com/assignment-exec/code-runner) application is used as the base image for any assignment environment.
 - The code-runner application is used to build and run assignments.

-### Assignment Environment Configurations
+### Assignment Environment Configuration
 - Provides the docker image tag corresponding to a particular version of code-runner.
 In addition, this configuration file includes the runtime environment requirements for the assignment.
 This includes the following.
     - Programming language used by students.
     - Additional libraries and their installation commands that are needed, if any.